mefengl/vscode-i-dont-care-about-commit-message/README.md

 | Polski              | pl     | Čeština             | cs     |
 | Magyar              | hu     |                     |        |

-## Todos 🎏

-- Add more context to the prompt when the change itself is too small ✅
-- Add a way to deal with manual staged files ✅
-- Add a much easier way to regret the commit

 ## Development - Building the AI Git Commit Plugin

 For development, follow these steps: